kera-cudmore/love-maths/README.md

 Github - To save and store the files for the website.

+GitPod - IDE

 Google Fonts - To import the fonts used on the website.

 Font Awesome - For the iconography on the website.

-Google Dev Tools - To troubleshoot and test features, solve issues with responsiveness and styling.
+Google Developer Tools - To troubleshoot and test features, solve issues with responsiveness and styling.

 [Tiny PNG](https://tinypng.com/) To compress images.